IndrajeetPatil/Advanced-R-exercises/_book/Function-factories.md

 force
 #> function (x)
 #> x
-#> <bytecode: 0x0000000017267330>
+#> <bytecode: 0x0000000017267130>
 #> <environment: namespace:base>
 ```

 Why is it better to `force(x)` instead of just `x`?

-**A1.** Because of lazy evaluation, argument to a function won't be evaluated until its value is needed, but sometimes we may want to have eager evaluation.

-Using `force()` makes this intent clearer.
+**A1.** Due to lazy evaluation, argument to a function won't be evaluated until its value is needed.
+But sometimes we may want to have eager evaluation, and using `force()` makes this intent clearer.

 ---